seintzx/dotfiles/common/README.md

 # my programs

-This list contains all packages that aren't covered in root folder, they are probably utility only so doesn't require custom config, or default config is enough
+This list contains all packages that aren't covered in install's scripts, mostly utility so doesn't require custom config, or default config is enough

 - `yay -Qqem` list packages from AUR
 - `yay -Qqen` list packages not from AUR